-The aim of rehabilitation is to help trauma patients recover from injury and enable them to return to work, leisure activities, driving etc.
+The aim of rehabilitation is to help trauma patients recover from injury and enable them to return to work, leisure activities and driving.

-Many professions may also be involved eg nursing, physiotherapy, occupational therapy, dietetics, speech and language therapy, orthotics and psychiatry/psychology.
+Many professions may also be involved such as nursing, physiotherapy, occupational therapy, dietetics, speech and language therapy, orthotics and psychology.

 The rehabilitation services that can be accessed in the local area are listed in the neurological and musculoskeletal directories of rehabilitation.

 All patients who suffer serious or major trauma should receive a rehabilitation prescription.